Investigators:

 MassAITC Cohort: Year 2 (AD/ADRD)

 Project Accomplishments: The Blue Iris Labs pilot study investigated how personal light exposure affects sleep quality using a new wearable light sensor called the Speck.
-Conducted from mid-2023 to early 2025, the study involved 31 participants, 27 of whom activated the device and 15 who provided high-quality paired light and sleep data.
+Conducted from mid-2023 to early 2025, the study involved 31 participants who wore the Speck and Apple Watch for 30 or more days to test protocols for use and data analyses.
 The Speck collected detailed light exposure data, while sleep metrics were gathered via Apple Watch.
 The study confirmed that bright light in the morning and low light at night were associated with better sleep, aligning with existing research.
 Despite some technical and compliance challenges, the Speck performed well in real-world conditions, and participants generally adhered to the protocol.

 The study also explored individual differences in light-sleep relationships and began developing models to explain these variations using demographic and behavioral data.
 The findings support the feasibility of using the Speck in long-term, real-world studies and suggest it could be a valuable tool for monitoring and improving sleep health, especially in aging populations.
 The pilot laid the groundwork for future research, including studies with Alzheimer’s and dementia populations, and highlighted the need for standardized sleep tracking tools and more diverse participant recruitment.
+Results from this study will inform updates to the Speck Connect mobile app, which provides “light coach” recommendations to people with Alzheimer’s disease and related dementias to help them improve their circadian entrainment and sleep quality.
 The success of this study is expected to accelerate the commercial launch of the Speck and its companion app, Speck Connect.

 Initial Proposal Abstract: Light is the primary regulator of human circadian rhythms.
 Through our prior NIH-funded research, we have developed and commercialized the first wearable light exposure devices that gather all physical properties of light thought to impact circadian health.
 Sleep quality is a critical measure of circadian health.
 Sleep trackers are in mass commercial use and are improving in accuracy and precision.
 Here, we seek to identify correlations between what are arguably the most important environmental inputs (light exposure) and health outcomes (sleep) in circadian science.